 All massive galaxies are thought to have supermassive black holes at their centres, and to have undergone a “quasar phase” in their past.
 Along with fusion in stars, accretion onto the central supermassive black hole is the main energy source available to a galaxy.
 However, we are missing a deep understanding of galaxy formation theory since we still do not understand in key detail how the energy associated with the quasar escapes the central engine to impact the host galaxy and the intergalactic medium.
 Further issues arise since recent observations of extreme variability in quasars have broken standard viscous accretion disk models.

-In this proposal, we propose the ground breaking idea of combining the data from several next-generation state-of-the art surveys (SDSS-V, DESI, LSST, 4MOST, ESA Euclid and JWST) in order to go beyond the state- of-the-art and construct the extragalactic dataset with the crucial time-domain aspect that is necessary to address the current challenges.
-The experience of the P.I., along with the strategic data nexus aspect of the Royal Observatory at the University of Edinburgh makes my group uniquely placed to address and answer this problem.
+In 4QD, we propose the ground breaking idea of combining the data from several next-generation state-of-the art surveys (SDSS-V, DESI, LSST, 4MOST, ESA Euclid and JWST) in order to go beyond the state- of-the-art and construct the extragalactic dataset with the crucial time-domain aspect that is necessary to address the current challenges.
+The experience of the PI ( add your name here, it is the first time you refer to yourself) along with the strategic data nexus aspect of the Royal Observatory at the University of Edinburgh makes my group uniquely placed to address and answer this problem.
 The goal is to create a holistic theory of accretion disk physics and quasar feedback in galaxy formation theory.
 We are also extremely well placed to discover brand new extragalactic variable phenomena.

-a State-of-the-art and Objectives
+a.
+State-of-the-art and Objectives

-The objectives for this proposal are: to access and combine several new state-of-the-art large astronomical datasets; to kick start the new field of variable extragalactic astrophysics; to create a holistic theory of accre- tion disk physics and quasar feedback in galaxy formation theory, and to discover brand new astronomical phenomena.
+The objectives for this proposal are: O1, to access and combine several new state-of-the-art large astronomical datasets; to kick start the new field of variable extragalactic astrophysics; to create a holistic theory of accretion disk physics and quasar feedback in galaxy formation theory, and to discover brand new astronomical phenomena.
 Details are given in Table 1.
 We stress that the novel and high-risk/high-gain combination of these new state-of-the-art large datasets will by design go significantly beyond the state-of-the-art and will allow substantial advances in the frontiers of understanding astrophysical phenomena as well as discovering new objects.

 a.1 Background